 3. This milagu rasam recipe can be prepared without tomato also, but increase tamarind quantity a little.

 4. If using tomato, it can either be chopped and sauted or pureed or mashed as per desire.

 7. Rasam powder can be replaced with sambar powder.
-This rasam can be prepared without any powder also, it taste good.
+This rasam can be prepared without any powder also, it tastes good.

-9. The main tip to be noted here is, never give more than one boil else it taste bitter.
+9. The main tip to be noted here is, never give more than one boil else it tastes bitter.

 10. If you want the rasam on the thicker side, very little cooked and mashed toor dal can be added.

-11. Shelf life of this rasam is 2 to 3 days under refrigeration.
+11. The shelf life of this rasam is 2 to 3 days under refrigeration.